How to Make the Sliding Scale Better for You + Your Clients

 Investigate your own money story.

 This is a big one.
 Most of us in healing and magickal businesses will stress out about how to price our offerings if we’re not doing so currently.
 There’s a root cause to money stress and it can be really useful (and liberating!) to discover and release.
 There are countless folks out there talking about money and money blocks.
 If you’re looking for a place to start check-out Hadassah Damien’s Ride Free Fearless Money.
 She describes her work as “money hacks and economic real talk for weirdos who are too smart to fully trust capitalism” - so that describes a a lot of you.
 More resources I found via Erica of Haus Witch (I can't wait to visit their store one day!) after originally posting this article are Jessie Susannah of Money Witch, Cheryl Rafuse of Howl Content, and Jennifer Armbrust of Sister.
-I've not worked with any of these folks but they are recommended by many who center what they do
+I've not worked with any of these folks but they are recommended by many who center what they do in inclusivity and intersectionality.

 Learning about class, capitalism, and the intersections of privilege and oppression we all carry within these systems is really important.
 But when I began to get real curious about my own money story is when steady and sustainable change in the way I do business emerged.
 Because it’s not really about money, is it?
 It’s about us and how we value ourselves and each other.
 Figuring that out and what blocks you from valuing yourself and what you do in the world means that you become better equip at changing the world for the better - because you realize that you’re worth changing for.
 And if you’re worth changing for than others are worth changing for too.
 Money and exchange of services can be a useful tool for change and exploring your personal money story is one way to discover how to use that tool effectively.